MoralCLIP: Contrastive Alignment of Vision-and-Language Representations with Moral Foundations Theory: A Multimodal Moral Embedding Space

 \subsection{Morally-Grounded Data Augmentation}

 The SMID dataset contains 2,941 images annotated along the five MFT foundations, validated by experts and rated by 2,716 individuals who provided a total of 820,525 ratings~\cite{smid}.
 While the data quality is high, SMID's size represents a bottleneck for large-scale contrastive training.
-Thus, we use it to train the \emph{Visual Moral Compass}, a multi-label classifier that predicts the presence of the five moral foundations in terms of virtue, vice or neutral, constituting an essential element in our workflow to obtain a broader training dataset.
+Thus, we use it to train the \emph{Visual Moral Compass}, a multi-label classifier that predicts the presence of the five moral foundations in terms of \textit{virtue}, \textit{vice} or \textit{neutral}, constituting an essential element in our workflow to obtain a broader training dataset.

-\textbf{Visual Moral Classifier.} The \emph{Visual Moral Compass} is a high-quality image moral classifier, built on a fine-tuned CLIP (ViT-B/16) vision encoder, followed by five independent classifier heads---one for each moral foundation.
+\textbf{Visual Moral Classifier.} The \emph{Visual Moral Compass} is a high-quality image moral classifier, built on a fine-tuned CLIP (ViT-B/16) vision encoder, followed by five independent classifier heads---one for each moral foundation (architecture and training details in Appendix~\ref{app:vmc}).
 Only the final encoder layer and classifier heads are trained.
-Each head outputs a probability distribution over three classes: \textit{Virtue}, \textit{Vice}, or \textit{Neither}, enabling multi-label classification that reflects the pluralistic nature of moral judgment~\cite{MFT}.
-The classifier is trained on a preprocessed version of SMID, where each image is labeled according to its moral dimension within a given foundation (Appendix~\ref{app:vmc_smid_preprocess}).
-For loss formulation and implementation details, refer to Appendix~\ref{app:vmc}.
+Each head outputs a probability distribution over three classes: \textit{virtue}, \textit{vice}, or \textit{neutral}, enabling multi-label classification that reflects the pluralistic nature of moral judgment~\cite{MFT}.
+The classifier is trained on a preprocessed version of SMID consisting of 2,401 entries, where each image is labeled according to its moral dimension within a given foundation.
+Detailed preprocessing steps are described in Appendix~\ref{app:vmc_smid_preprocess}.

 \textbf{Moral Data Labeling.} ~ To create a morally grounded multimodal dataset, we used the \emph{Visual Moral Compass} to annotate large-scale, unlabeled image datasets with MFT-aligned moral labels.
 We applied the classifier to two source datasets: the ImageNet validation set~\cite{imagenet2014} and a 10M subset of LAION-400M~\cite{LAION_400M}.
 ImageNet, originally developed as an object classification benchmark, contains images organized into 1000 categories, and has previously been shown to include morally relevant content~\cite{classifier2022}.